 The Australian government combined their test scores of registered homeschoolers who sat the Australian government exams (NAPLAN testing).
 Their results showed students who home educated all the way through their primary and secondary school years always did the same or better than their public school peers.

 These homeschoolers outperformed their public school counterparts on all occasions.
-For a detailed look, head to this page and scroll to the bottom of the page.

 Test Score Meta-Analysis in 2017